In 2022, having an online presence for your restaurant business is essential.

 Below, you will find an off-page SEO checklist for restaurants featuring all the elements you need to keep track of regularly.

-You will learn about Google My Business, TripAdvisor, Yelp, social media, link building, and more.
+You will learn about Google Business Profile, TripAdvisor, Yelp, social media, link building, and more.

 1. Claim Your Google Business Profile